This gaming monitor is a huge 49 inches

 How big do you like your gaming monitors to be?
 No matter what size just popped into your head, Asus' new monitor is probably bigger.

-Announced at Computex in Taipei on Monday, the Asus VG49V is a 49-inch, curved display.
+Announced here at Computex in Taipei on Monday, the Asus VG49V is a 49-inch, curved display.
 That may be average-sized in the world of TVs, but as a monitor for gaming rigs, it's huge.

 As you'd expect, Asus packed the goods into this beast.
 Along with its 3,840x1,080-pixel resolution, it has a 144Hz panel, meaning it refreshes 144 times a second, and uses AMD's FreeSync to do away with screen tearing (when two frames appear onscreen at once).